 For applications that use multiple devices in the system, the CS and RD input signals must be driven separately.
 The timing diagram for this mode of operation is described in the Timing Requirements: Parallel Data Read Operation, CS and RD Separate table.
 A falling edge of the CS input can be used to activate the parallel bus for a particular device in the system.
 The RD signal clocks the conversion data out of the device.
-At the first falling edge of the RD signal, the output data of channel 1 become available on the parallel bus to be read by the digital host.
-At this instant the FRSTDATA output also goes, high indicating channel 1 data are ready to be read back.
+At the first falling edge of the RD signal, the most significant 16 bits for output data of channel 1 become available on the parallel bus to be read by the digital host.
+At the next falling edge of the RD signal, the least significant two bits for the output data of channel 1 become available on DB15 and DB14, respectively.
+The DB[13:0] pins are held low in this pulse.
+The FRSTDATA output is held high during the data readback of channel 1, indicating channel 1 data are ready to be read back.
 On subsequent falling edges of the RD signal, the output data for the remaining channels are clocked out on the parallel bus in a sequential manner.
-At the second falling edge of the RD signal, the FRSTDATA output goes low and remains low until going to tri-state at the next rising edge of the CS signal.
+At the third falling edge of the RD signal, the FRSTDATA output goes low and remains low until going to tri-state at the next rising edge of the CS signal.

-8.4.2.3.2 Parallel Byte Data Read
+7.4.2.3.2 Parallel Byte Data Read

-The ADS8586S supports a parallel byte interface mode for reading the device output data using the control inputs (CS and RD) the parallel output bus (DB[15:0]), and the BUSY indicator.
+The ADS8598H supports a parallel byte interface mode for reading the device output data using the control inputs (CS and RD), the parallel output bus (DB[15:0]), the FRSTDATA indicator, and the BUSY indicator.
 This interface mode is selected by applying a logic high input on the PAR/SER/BYTE SEL input pin and a logic high input on the DB15/BYTE SEL input pin.
-The parallel byte interface mode is very similar to the parallel interface mode, except that the output data for each channel is read in two data transfers of 8-bit byte sizes.
+The parallel byte interface mode is very similar to the parallel interface mode, except that the output data for each channel is read in three data transfers of 8-bit byte sizes.

-The order of most significant byte (MSB byte) and least significant byte (LSB byte) is decided by the logic input state of the DB14/HBEN pin.
+The order of most significant byte (MSB byte) to least significant byte (LSB byte) is decided by the logic input state of the DB14/HBEN pin.
 In parallel byte mode, the DB14/HBEN pin functions as a control input.
-When DB14/HBEN pin is tied high, the MSB byte of the conversion results is output first followed by the LSB byte.
+When DB14/HBEN pin is tied high, the MSB byte of the conversion results is output first followed by the Mid byte followed by the LSB byte.
 This order is reversed when DB14/HBEN is tied to logic low.